ultrongr/UAV/README.md

     The project should open a window.
     After loading the UAVs it should display the 3D environment with the UAVs.

+    By default, the times for collision detection and kdop generation are printed to the console.
+    This above  behaviour can be changed via setting `show_times = False`.

 2. **Interact with the Environment**

     - **Create and show the Axis Aligned Bounding Box (AABB) for the UAVs**